-Click Tap the Touch Pad or click the left Touch Pad control button once.Left-click the mouse once.
-Right-click Click the right Touch Pad control button once.Right-click the mouse once.
-Double-click Tap the Touch Pad or click the left Touch Pad control button twice.
-Left-click the mouse twice.
+Click Tap the Touch Pad or click the left Touch Pad control button once.
+Left click the mouse once.
+Tap the touch screen once (only for touch screen models).
+Right-click Click the right Touch Pad control button once.
+Right-click the mouse once.
+Press and hold on the touch screen (only for touch screen models).